Women's suffrage in Maine

-While women's suffrage in Maine had an early start, dating back to the 1850s, it was a long, slow road to equal suffrage.
+While women's suffrage had an early start in Maine, dating back to the 1850s, it was a long, slow road to equal suffrage.
 Early suffragists brought speakers Susan B. Anthony and Lucy Stone to the state in the mid-1850s.
 Ann F. Jarvis Greely and other women in Ellsworth, Maine, created a women's rights lecture series in 1857.
 The first women's suffrage petition to the Maine Legislature was also sent that year.
 Working-class women began marching for women's suffrage in the 1860s.
 The Snow sisters created the first Maine women's suffrage organization, the Equal Rights Association of Rockland, in 1868.

 In the 1870s, a state suffrage organization, the Maine Women's Suffrage Association (MWSA), was formed.
 Many petitions for women's suffrage were sent to the state legislature.
 MWSA and the Woman's Christian Temperance Union (WCTU) of Maine worked closely together on suffrage issues.
 By the late 1880s the state legislature was considering several women's suffrage bills.
 While women's suffrage did not pass, during the 1890s many women's rights laws were secured.
 During the 1900s, suffragists in Maine continued to campaign and lecture on women's suffrage.

 Several suffrage organizations including a Maine chapter of the College Equal Suffrage League and the Men's Equal Rights League were formed in the 1910s.
 Florence Brooks Whitehouse started the Maine chapter of the National Woman's Party (NWP) in 1915.
 Suffragists and other clubwomen worked together on a large campaign for a 1917 voter referendum on women's suffrage.
 Despite the efforts of women around the state, women's suffrage failed.
 Going into the next few years, a women's suffrage referendum on voting in presidential elections was placed on the September 13, 1920 ballot.
 But before that vote, Maine ratified the Nineteenth Amendment on November 5, 1920.
 It was the nineteenth state to ratify.

 A few weeks after ratification, MWSA dissolved and formed the League of Women Voters (LWV) of Maine.
 White women first voted in Maine on September 13, 1920.
 Native Americans in Maine had to wait longer to vote.
 In 1924, they became citizens of the United States.
 However, Maine would not allow individuals living on Indian reservations to vote.
 It was not until the passage of a 1954 equal rights referendum that Native Americans gained the right to vote in Maine.
 In 1955 Lucy Nicolar Poolaw (Penobscot) was the first Native American living on a reservation in Maine to cast a vote.